Loading

 4. The mind map method

 Mind mapping is a process of creating a diagram and using branches to establish relationships between various sub-topics.
-In meetings, the mind map is great for brainstorming.
-You can also use it to visualize a workflow.

 Let's say you're noodling with your team on what marketing channels your company should use.
 The mind map's center will be the core topic (marketing channels); from there, it'll branch out to various channels you're evaluating.
 You can keep it going by having sub-branches of pros and cons for each channel.